bruteforceboy/Audio-Diary/README.md

 It is a diary but this time allows users to record audio and saves them the stress of writing.

 I built Audio Diary for my project work at NIIT (National Institute Of Technology), Nigeria.

-Please feel free to make any changes or ask any questions about the codes or software itself.
-Thanks!.